 The face of the domestic violence advocacy program in King County is one of deep compassion.
-Thank you notes from clients are pinned to the wall of the advocates’ office in the Regional Justice Center in Kent expressing profound gratitude to the women who work there.

 Liz Evans and Kerwin Pyle came together from administrative and recycle department at King County to speak to Teamsters about the strength of solidarity.

 Teamsters at King County will see an extra chunk of money in their paychecks this month.
 The money comes as a result of months of hard work by members and staff who have been part of our King County Coalition of Unions.